 Description

-Set audit_log_enabled to include CONNECTION on MySQL flexible servers.
+Set audit_log_events to include CONNECTION on MySQL flexible servers.

 Rationaleβ

-Enabling CONNECTION helps MySQL Database to log items such as successful and failed connection attempts to the server.
+Enabling CONNECTION helps MySQL to log successful and failed connection attempts to the server.
 Log data can be used to identify, troubleshoot, and repair configuration errors and suboptimal performance.

 Impactβ

-There are further costs incurred for storage of logs.
-For high traffic databases these logs will be significant.
+There are additional costs for log storage.
+For high-traffic databases, these logs can be significant.
 Determine your organization's needs before enabling.

 Auditβ